SameerHussain128/Bengaluru_House_Price_Prediction_WebApp/README.md

 Provide a clean and visually appealing design, along with links to my professional profiles (LinkedIn and GitHub).

 ## 📝 Description
-This project is a web-based house price prediction application where users can input features such as the living area, number of bedrooms, bathrooms, kitchen quality, and overall condition of the house.
-The app predicts the price of the house based on a machine learning model trained on historical housing data
+* This project is a web-based house price prediction application where users can input features such as the living area, number of bedrooms, bathrooms, kitchen quality, and overall condition of the house.
+The app predicts the price of the house based on a machine learning model trained on historical housing data.
+* Deployed model on Flask server and also on Streamlit.

 ## 📸 **Screenshots**
 ### Home Page